Sidharth37/Airline-Tweets-Sentiment-Analysis---Natural-Language-Processing/README.md

 <br><br>
 <b>Data Pre-processing and Vectorization -</b><br>
 The main aim of this step was to get rid of words, which added no paritucular functional or informational meaning to the tweet text.
-We started by running blocks of regualar expression to get remove Emojis, Symbols, Pictographs, Transport and Map Symbols.
+We started by running blocks of regualar expressions to get remove Emojis, Symbols, Pictographs, Transport and Map Symbols.
-The next stage
+In the next stage we removed links and other symbols like #, which didn't convey any informational meaning.